opraveen/machine-learning/projects/capstone/capstone_proposal.md

 #### Feature engineering

-Translate tweets into sentiments - either as binary (positive or negative) or as a grade on a scale of 1-5 (5 being very positive).
-This would be a new engineered feature.
+Translate tweets into sentiments using Vader algorithm (from NLTK package's SentimentIntensityAnalyzer).
+The mean of 'compound' for all tweets in a day would be used a feature.
+This feature's value would be in the range \[-1, +1\], where -1 and +1 represent the most negative and the most positive sentiments respectively.

+from nltk.sentiment.vader import SentimentIntensityAnalyzer as SIA

-Select relevant features and drop any, if no correlation is observed.
+I'd include other engineered features such as percent change in price per day; volatility etc. Select relevant features and drop any, if no correlation is observed.

-#### Feature normalization & PCA
+#### Feature normalization

-Normalize the features to have zero mean and unit variance and apply PCA to create orthogonal features.
-If appropriate, consider only the top features henceforth.
-Since the number of features is not large, this may not be necessary.
+Normalize the features to have zero mean and unit variance.

+Since the number of features is not going to be large, PCA is unnecessary.

 #### Train-test split
 Split dataset into train and test sets into 80-20 ratio.
-Since this is a time series, the latest 20% of data will be treated as test set (No randomization)
+Since this is a time series, the latest 20% of data will be treated as test set (No randomization).

 #### Model exploration

 Split training set into train and validation sets and learn these models:

+1. Persistence model (baseline)
-1. Linear Regression (baseline)
+2. Linear Regression
-2. LSTM
+3. LSTM

+For LSTM, I'd vary the window size from \[5, 20] and treat this as a hyperparameter

 #### Model optimization and evaluation

 Evaluate the models on validation set(s).
 Regularize or fine tune hyper-parameters to find a good bias-variance balance.
 Exploring the hyper-parameter space could be done using GridSearch in scikit, need to find relevant methods for LSTM.

+For cross-validation, I'd use TimeSeriesSplit() feature with GridSearch, where successive training sets would be supersets of the previous ones.

 #### Publish results with appropriate visualization